The Canadian Party and the Execution of Thomas Scott

 A group of Red River settlers calling themselves the Canadian Party, attempted to overthrow the provisional government soon after it was established.The Canadian Party was concerned with the rights and welfare of the new English Protestant settlers.

-The Métis captured 50 of The Canadian Party members and imprisoned them in Fort Gary.
+The Métis captured about 50 members of the Canadian Party and imprisoned them in Fort Garry.

-Thomas Scott, a prominent protestant of the Orangemen, was one of the men captured in a second uprising in February 1870.
+Thomas Scott was one of the men captured in a second uprising in February 1870.
 He was a difficult prisoner, often insulting his Métis guards.